Grevillea levis

 Grevillea levis is a species of flowering plant in the family Proteaceae and is endemic to the west of Western Australia.
 It is a dense shrub with divided leaves, the end lobes linear and sharply pointed, and clusters of white to cream-coloured flowers, sometimes flushed with pink.

 Description

 Grevillea levis is a dense shrub that typically grows to a height of 1–2 m, its branchlets glabrous.
 The leaves are mostly 20–30 mm long and divided with three to five lobes, the end lobes linear, 5–20 mm long and 0.3–0.8 mm wide, the edges rolled under, the tip sharply-pointed.
 The flowers are arranged in more or less spherical or domed clusters on a glabrous rachis.
 The flowers are white to cream-coloured, sometimes tinged with pink, the pistil about 3.5 mm long.
-Flowering occurs from May to October and the fruit is a oval to oblong follicle 6–9 mm long.
+Flowering occurs from May to October, and the fruit is an oval to oblong follicle 6–9 mm long.